nf-core/eager/docs/usage.md

 #### `--bwa_index`

-If you want to use pre-existing `bwa index` indices, please supply the path **and file** to the FASTA you also specified in `--fasta` (see above).
+If you want to use pre-existing `bwa index` indices, please supply the path **and file*- to the FASTA you also specified in `--fasta` (see above).
 EAGER2 will automagically detect the index files by searching for the FASTA filename with the corresponding `bwa` index file suffixes.

 For example: